SitecorePowerShell/Console/Documentation/Markdown/Show-FieldEditor.md

 ### -Language&nbsp; &lt;String[]&gt;

-If you need the item in specific Language You can specify it with this parameter.
+Language that will be edited.
+If not specified the current user language will be used.
 Globbing/wildcard supported.

 <table>
     <thead></thead>